fahim-bin-feroz/fahim-bin-feroz/README.md

 # 👋 Hello!
-I'm Fahim-Bin-Feroz
+This is Fahim-Bin-Feroz

 🎓 **Trainee at ISDB-BISEW IT Scholarship Programme**
 💻 Passionate Full Stack .NET Developer in Training | Focused on Real-World Application Development